KelvinKKLin/kelvinkklin/README.md

 ### I am a...
 - 👨‍💻 Software engineer developing network monitoring and alerting systems for datacenters.
 - 👨‍🎓 Georgia Tech alumni with a Master of Science in Computer Science.
-- 🌱 CCNA student looking to expand my knowledge of computer networking.
+- 🌱 Licensed Professional Engineer (P.Eng) in Ontario, Certified Project Management Professional (PMP)®.
 - ⌨️ Mechanical keyboard enthusiast.

 <!-- Education -->